-What Type Of Medical History Is Disclosed In My Sexual Harassment Case?
+What Type Of Medical History Will Be Disclosed In My Sexual Harassment Case?

 The only medical history that will be disclosed in your sexual harassment case is the history directly associated with your claim.
 For example, if you went to counseling in response to having been sexually harassed and you discussed anxiety associated with a past break up during those counseling sessions, then that information will likely have to be turned over.
 However, medical history unrelated to your mental distress claim from being harassed, such as an appendix removal or broken leg, will not be exposed.
 Information involving a past psychological issue or a 5150 hold may or may not come out in the case; it will depend on the particular facts involved.